shwezhu/shwezhu.github.io/content/post/cs-basics/017-curl.md

 > Note that we use single quote to wrap the double quote which makes double quote lose its special meaning, it's just all about shell scripting, learn more: [Shell Script Basic Syntax - David's Blog](https://davidzhu.xyz/post/linux/002-bash-basics/#5-quotes)

-There is a bad example:
+Bad example:

 ```shell
 # Bad example
 curl localhost:8080/hello -d '{"username":"davidzhu", "password":"778899a"}'
 ```

 The server will parse it wrong, because the data format is json obviously, but `curl` will set the `Content-Type` header to `application/x-www-form-urlencoded` by default.

-Don't write it wrong, otherwise, your server won't parse data from the request correctly.
+Therefore, don't write it wrong, otherwise, your server won't parse data from the request correctly.

 The content below form the [docs](https://reqbin.com/req/c-dwjszac0/curl-post-json-example) of curl, hope it will help: